gustavos86/gustavos86.github.io/_posts/2025-01-05-juniper-jncis-ent.md

 ## Firewall filters

-Firewall filters are not stateful firewall rules, but stateless packet filters just like Cisco IOS ACLs.
+Firewall filters are not stateful firewall rules, but stateless packet filters just like **Cisco IOS ACLs**.

+**Port-based** and **VLAN based** filters use the `family ethernet-switching` option, while **router-based** filters use `family inet` or `family inet6` depending on traffic type.

+- Input order: Rx Packet, Port Filter, VLAN Filter, Router Filter
+- Output order: Router Filter, VLAN Filter, Port Filter, Tx Packet

+NOTE: A **router-based filter** that is applied to an integrated routing and bridging (IRB) does not apply to switched packets in the same VLAN.

 ```
 show firewall
 ```

 Junos OS

+When a Firewall Filter is applied, the software **discards** (drops silently) all traffic not explicitly enabled.

 - `[edit firewall family inet]`: IPv4 filters for Layer 3 interfaces
 - `[edit firewall family inet6]`: IPv6 filters for Layer 3 interfaces